 - Please cover the head with a hat, scarf, or veil which fully covers the top of the head.
 The Gurdwara has head coverings available if needed.

-- Please wear loose-fitting pants and a top or a modest dress.
+- Loose-fitting pants and a top or a modest dress are appropriate dress for women.
 Having legs covered allows women to bow and sit cross-legged comfortably and modestly.